Right to Counsel Across the Country

 The project was originally funded at $310,000.
 In 2017, Expanding Access to Justice Act increased funding to approximately $4.5 million.

-In 2019, a bill was filed in the state legislature to guarantee a right to counsel statewide for tenants making less than $50,000 who are in an eviction proceeding.
+As part of a multi-year effort, in January 2021, a bill was filed in the state legislature to guarantee a right to counsel statewide for tenants making less than $75,000 who are in an eviction proceeding.

 In October 2019, the Cleveland City Council unanimously approved a right to counsel bill, establishing a right to counsel to tenants facing eviction who are at or below 100% of the federal poverty level and have children.
-Cleveland is the first midwest city with an eviction right to counsel which is scheduled to begin in July 2020.
+Cleveland is the first midwest city with an eviction right to counsel.

-On November 14, 2019, the Philadelphia City Council unanimously passed a bill that will provide free legal representation to low income tenants.
-The bill now heads to the Mayor for signature and Philadelphia would become the 5th city to pass right to counsel.
+On December 4 2020, Philadelphia Mayor Jim Kenney signed tenants right to counsel into law, after the Philadelphia City Council unanimously passed a bill to provide free legal representation for low income tenants in November.
 The bill provides that tenants earning up to 200% of the federal poverty legal would be represented by non-profit legal services organizations.

 A study conducted for a Philadelphia Bar Association Task Force in 2018 concluded that a $3.5 million annual investment in attorneys for renters would save the city at least $39 million in eviction-related shelter, medical and social service costs.